ramankhurana/LLMs/README.md

 # LLMs
-All information about LLMs available in open and closed source
+All information(*) about LLMs available in open and closed source.

 | Model Series | Model Version | Number of Parameters | Open Source & License Terms | Features | Comment | Date of Release | Context Length | Pricing |
 |--------------|---------------|----------------------|-----------------------------|----------|---------|-----------------|----------------|---------|